 |R. Barrangou et al.||2007||Discovery of Cas9/CRISPR system in bacteria.|

 The team of scientists led by R. Barrangou has discovered that bacteria use special enzymes to cut out pieces of infecting virus that are lately inserted into the bacterial genome.

-- This discovery was crucial for cancer research, as well as other fields.
+- This discovery was crucial for cancer research and other fields.
 First, gene editing in humans was also performed using this technique.